-“It was like finally coming home”, Natalie says.
-“I grew up playing in the vineyards and running around the property as a kid.
-Something just felt right.”
+“It was like finally coming home — I grew up playing in the vineyards and running around the estate as a kid with Samantha.
+Being here just felt right.”
 In 2014, Natalie joined the Winemaking team fulltime as a cellar hand and became the oenologist in 2016.
 An opportunity of a lifetime presented itself, allowing Natalie to travel overseas to work harvest at Château Pétrus in 2016.
-Coming back from her travels refreshed and rejuvenated, Natalie became the Assistant Winemaker in 2017 at Rudd Estate, and the following year the lead Winemaker for Crossroads.
+Coming back from her travels refreshed and rejuvenated, Natalie became the Assistant Winemaker in 2017 at Rudd Estate, and the following year the Lead Winemaker for Crossroads.

 After nearly a decade influencing the wines both in the cellar and in the vineyards by innovating the white wine program, helping the vineyard team integrate biodynamics into our organic farming practices, refining our wine analysis program, launching our companion Crossroads label, blending 8 vintages of Rudd wines, and creating our first vintage of sparkling wine, Natalie became Winemaker of Rudd Estate in 2021, a plan that had been many years in the making.